 What is puberty?

 Puberty is the time when your child moves through a series of significant, natural and healthy changes.
-These physical, psychological and emotional changes signal your child is moving from childhood to adolescence.
+These physical, psychological and emotional changes are a sign that your child is moving from childhood towards adulthood.

 Changes in puberty include: